wrath16/PvpStats/README.md

 ## Known Issues
 * Rematches in Crystalline Conflict custom matches are not recorded.
-* Merc counts for Rival Wings matches are currently not recording properly.

 ## Feature Roadmap
 May or may not eventually get implemented: